APPLICATION PRIVACY POLICY

 The Controller may process personal data where — and to the extent that — at least one of the following applies: (1) the data subject has given consent to the processing for one or more specific purposes; (2) processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract; (3) processing is necessary for compliance with a legal obligation to which the Controller is subject; or (4) processing is necessary for the purposes of the legitimate interests pursued by the Controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

 Processing of personal data by the Controller always requires at least one of the bases set out in section 2.1 of this privacy policy.
-The specific legal bases for processing personal data of Sea Alert Application Users are indicated in the following section — in relation to each purpose of processing by the Controller.
+The specific legal bases for processing personal data of Sea Alert Application Users by the Controller are indicated in the following section — in relation to each purpose of processing by the Controller.

 PURPOSE, LEGAL BASIS AND RETENTION PERIOD IN THE APPLICATION